People who don’t play an instrument often believe an electric guitar or bass is basically just a board with strings on it.

 While that might be true from a certain point of view, musicians know that instruments come alive in their hands.
 Each instrument has a unique voice and feeling, and two are rarely the same—even if they might look alike.

 Every part of an instrument matters.
-Strings matter, hardware matters, the type of paint matters.
+Strings matter, the hardware matters, the type of paint matters.
 Above all, the wood matters.
 The type of wood, along with how it is treated in the factory, will determine what the instrument looks, sounds, and plays like.

 What types of woods are used for guitars?

 Many guitar and bass bodies are made from Mahogany.
 There are 49 types of Mahogany, but many are practically extinct because of the wood’s popularity for furniture and musical instruments, and the types used today are not the same as the Mahogany used in guitars in the 1940s or 1950s.
 Mahogany gives a warm timbre with a lot of bottom end.
-Les Paul type guitars often combine a mahogany body with a maple top for a total that is balanced overall.
+Les Paul type guitars often combine a mahogany body wood with a maple top for a total that is balanced overall.

 Alder used to be very popular in the 1950s and 1960s, and many Fender guitars from that era are made from Alder.
 Today it is a bit more expensive of a wood, relatively, and isn’t as common.
 It is lightweight, has beautiful grain patterns, and gives a warm sound with plenty of highs.
 An instrument made from Alder is likely to have less midrange and bass than instruments made from other types of wood.